UPDATE: 2020 with new emergency checklist graphics.

 - Above all, stay calm and be prepared.
-Humans and animals have survived every kind of disaster for millennium and always will.
+Humans and animals have survived every kind of disaster for millennia and always will.

 What are your memories of 9/11?
 Do you have an emergency tip to add?
 Stay safe everyone during this hurricane season and beyond.